jsonkenyon/doge/README.md

 To run dog directly, you can then define the following alias:

     $ alias doge="docker run -it --rm doge"

-### End-to-end testing

-doge has an integration test suite written as [Specsheet](https://specsheet.software/) check documents.
-If you have a copy installed, you can run:

-    $ just xtests

-Specsheet will test the compiled binary by making DNS requests over the network, checking that doge returns the correct results and does not crash.
-Note that this will expose your IP address.
-For more information, read [the xtests README](xtests/README.md).

 ### Feature toggles